Nagcarlan Underground Cemetery: As Meeting Place during the Revolution

 During the Philippine Revolution, the cemetery served as a meeting place of revolutionary leaders of the Katipunan in 1896.
 Pedro Paterno and Gen. Severino Taiño of the "Maluningning" command held a meeting at the cemetery where they planned the historic Pact of Biak-na-Bato in 1897.
 It also served as hideout for Filipino leaders during the Philippine–American War and of guerillas in World War II.

 Declaration as a Historical Landmark

-The Nagcarlan Underground Cemetery was declared as a National Historical Landmark by virtue of Presidential Decree no. 260, dated August 1, 1973 with amendments by Administrative Order 1505, dated June 11, 1978.
+The Nagcarlan Underground Cemetery was formally and officially declared as a National Historical Landmark in 1981 by virtue of Presidential Decree no. 260, enacted August 1, 1973 with amendments by Administrative Order 1505, dated June 11, 1978.
 Since the declaration, no more burials were allowed in the cemetery.
 It underwent renovations before it was again opened to the public during the unveiling of the marker on October 24, 1981.
-The oldest tomb is dated 1886 while the last interment was in 1982 when it was formally declared as a National Historical Landmark.
+The oldest tomb is dated 1886 while the last interment was in 1981 when it was formally declared as a National Historical Landmark.